olubisifolarin/Vue-Docs-Starlight-/src/content/docs/extra-topics/ways-of-using-vue.md

 Single-page SSGs are better suited if you expect non-trivial interactivity, deep session lengths, or persisted elements / state across navigations.
 Otherwise, multi-page SSG would be the better choice.

 The Vue team also maintains a static-site generator called [VitePress](https://vitepress.dev/), which powers this website you are reading right now!
 VitePress supports both flavors of SSG.
 Nuxt also supports SSG.
 You can even mix SSR and SSG for different routes in the same [Nuxt](https://nuxt.com/) app.

+### Beyond the Web​
+Although Vue is primarily designed for building web applications, it is by no means limited to just the browser.
+You can:

+- Build desktop apps with [Electron](https://www.electronjs.org/) or [Wails](https://wails.io/)
+- Build mobile apps with [Ionic Vue](https://ionicframework.com/docs/vue/overview)
+- Build desktop and mobile apps from the same codebase with [Quasar](https://quasar.dev/) or [Tauri](https://tauri.app/)
+- Build 3D WebGL experiences with [TresJS](https://tresjs.org/)
+- Use Vue's Custom Renderer API to build custom renderers, like those [for the terminal](https://github.com/vue-terminal/vue-termui)!